gkrein/gkrein.github.io/research.md

 - **Entanglement in the QCD vacuum**
   Quantifying quark-antiquark and quark-gluon entanglement in the chirally broken QCD vacuum.

-- **Entanglement in the QCD vacuum**
+- **Quantum computing in QCD**
-  Quantifying quark-antiquark and quark-gluon entanglement in the chirally broken QCD vacuum.
+  QExploring real-time evolution of quark-gluon states using QCD toy models

 - **Quantum computing in QCD**
   Exploring real-time evolution of quark-gluon states using QCD toy models